Péter Kovács (handballer): Coaching career

 Kovács started his coaching career in lower reputation German clubs before moving home to Hungary to overtake Százhalombattai KE.
 He first tasted the success as coach while in charge at the Hungarian women's junior national team: he has managed the team to silver medals on the Junior World Championship in 2001 and 2003, and guided them to another silver on the Junior European Championship in 2002.

 The silver-era continued on his next managerial station, as he finished second in the Hungarian championship with SC Pick Szeged three times in a row between 2004 and 2006.
-However, at the end of the 2006 season he finally managed to break the everlasting domination of domestic rivals MKB Veszprém, after Szeged overcame their Transdanubian opponent in the Hungarian cup final.
+However, at the end of the 2006 season, his team managed to break the long-held league domination of domestic rivals MKB Veszprém, after Szeged overcame their Transdanubian opponent in the Hungarian cup final.

-In the summer of 2006 he took the hot seat of Dunaferr NK, but just after one season, in which he has won the league and cup bronze with the Danube-side team, he moved on to sit on the bench of Óbudai Goldberger SE.
-He did not have too much time to settle in his new home, as the Turkish Handball Federation offered him a contract he could not refuse, and in October 2007 he moved with his family to Turkey.
-He has got a very special function, since he was not only reliable for the coaching tasks of the Turkish women's national team, but also supervised the work in younger age-groups, took part in the education of future coaches and helped the propagation of handball in the country.
+In the summer of 2006, he moved to coach Dunaferr NK in which he won the league and cup bronze with the Danube-side team.
+After one season, he moved on to sit on the bench of Óbudai Goldberger SE.
+His role included coaching the Turkish women's national team, supervised the training of younger age-groups, and educated future coaches of the sport.

-Kovács was close to lead the Turkish team to their first ever major tournament in 2008, but after they have beaten Denmark 25–24 in the first leg of the European Championship qualification playoff, their highly rated opponent have turned the things around in the second leg, and secured a one-goal aggregate victory over Turkey.
+Kovács was close to lead the Turkish team to their first ever major tournament in 2008, but after they beat Denmark 25–24 in the first rounds of the European Championship qualification playoff, their highly rated opponent have turned the things around in the second leg, and secured a one-goal aggregate victory over Turkey.